frankssday/restmysql/README.md

 $ docker-compose up -d
 ```

-Launch a brower and copy paste the URL http://localhost:4000 to visit the home page
+Launch a brower and copy paste the URL http://localhost:4000 to visit the home page.
 Then click "click to see the books"

 Launch a terminal/command prompt.
 Then copy/paste and execute the following two POST requests one by one.